Summer spent at the lake cottage is magical. But when the fall comes, we are always sad. Please don’t say it’s over.

 It’s after Labor Day and all I have been thinking is, “where has the time gone?”
 How in the world is it September already?
 In an effort to extend summertime just a little longer, I thought I would share a little bit about our little summer cottage.
-It is located in Traverse City, Michigan on a private lake that must be one of the best kept secrets!
+It is located in northern Michigan on a private lake that must be one of the best kept secrets!

 It had luckily not hit the house but was laying across the driveway, so I wasn’t too alarmed.
 I thanked him and let him know we would be up some time in April to take care of it.
 Then the exterminator called me a few weeks later, warning me about the branch and I started to wonder.
 When we finally made it up north to open the cottage, my mouth dropped open.
 Branch?
 Hmmm, half the tree had come down and was completely blocking the entire driveway!

 We were not at the house while all the work was being done so when they finished I sent him an email and asked, “Is it as cute as we thought it would be?”
 His response, “Yes, Jill.
 It’s totally cute!”
 Aaahhh, someone who gets me!

 So here I am, trying to savor the warm days of summer still before autumn closes in on us and I find myself having to close the cottage for the season.
-I will take pictures of all the things I repainted this year with our yummy CeCe Caldwell’s Paints and share those soon.
+I will take pictures of all the things I repainted this year and share those soon.
 But truly, my silver lining will be the gift that Mother Nature gave us in taking that beautiful maple tree away and sparing me the hours of raking leaves this fall!
 I will keep the rake in the garage and savor the summer that is now behind us and dream of all the memories we have made here.
 Until next year!

 Be happy, Jill